 A Berlin-Moscow alliance once spelled doom for Poland.
 It won’t be so dramatic this time around, but it’s not mad to presume that, in the long run, Poland and other Eastern European states will fall under pro-Russian rulers who might decide Russia, and not NATO, is key to the security of the continent.

-This would undo all the geopolitical progress the US has made in Europe since 1991.
+This would undo all the geopolitical progress America has made in Europe since 1991.
 To lose half of Europe yet again to Russia is to begin building a rival to the United States itself.

-Allied with Eastern Europe, the Soviet Union managed to jumpstart itself to superpower status and directly challenge the US.
+Allied with Eastern Europe, the Soviet Union managed to jumpstart itself to superpower status and directly challenge the United States.
 Putin is not so ambitious.
 We should not presume his successors won’t be.